• Skip to primary navigation

 Tasks To Do Two Days Before High School Starts

-Remember that high school is essential and that it will be the start of your future.
+Remember that high school is essential and will be the start of your future.
 So, take it seriously.
 Have experiences that will enrich your life.
 Make new friends and be active.
-Above all else, use common sense and be aware that there are drugs and other things that you may not be aware of out there, so trust your gut.
+Above all else, use common sense and be aware that there are drugs and other things you may not be aware of out there, so trust your gut.
 If it doesn’t feel right for you, leave the situation or stop doing it.

 I hope this helps you make your high school career enjoyable.
 Please share this post with your friends if you want.